pyControl/docs/docs/user-guide/hardware.md

 ### Audio board

 Audio amplifier board for driving a speaker to produce auditory stimuli.
-The board uses the micropython [DAC](https://docs.micropython.org/en/latest/pyboard/library/pyb.DAC.html) for stimulus generation.
+The board uses the Micropython [DAC](https://docs.Micropython.org/en/latest/pyboard/library/pyb.DAC.html) for stimulus generation.
 The audio board must be plugged into a port on the breakout board which supports DAC output and I2C serial communication (used to set the volume) - ports 3 and 4 on breakout board 1.2 are suitable.

 In addition to the digital volume control there is a manual volume control knob (the small blue potentiometer on the board) that can be used to calibrate the audio volume.